 There are some great apps you can use to turn your incentive into a game.
 It can ping participants with surprise bonus activities, host the leaderboard and unlock new information about what's up for grabs.

 If you've never done a sales incentive before then you need to make sure there will be a buzz among the winners.
 If you can create the sense that incentives are money can't buy prizes, then you will galvanise people to try harder next time.

 There is no point in doing an incentive if people will sell the product intensively and then forget all about it afterwards.
-A great incentive will improve product knowledge and create evangelists, and ensure the sales made create loyal, happy customers.
+A great incentive will improve product knowledge, create evangelists, and ensure the sales made create loyal and happy customers.

-If you'd like help devising a winning channel sales incentive, give us a shout!
+If you'd like help devising and running a channel incentive, give us a shout!